tjsullivan1/remote-mcp-apim-functions-python/README.md

     npx @modelcontextprotocol/inspector
     ```

-2. CTRL click to load the MCP Inspector web app from the URL displayed by the app (e.g. http://127.0.0.1:6274/#resources)
+1. CTRL click to load the MCP Inspector web app from the URL displayed by the app (e.g. http://127.0.0.1:6274/#resources)
-1. Make sure update the host to **localhost** (e.g. http://localhost:6274/#resources)
 1. Set the transport type to `SSE`
-1. Set the URL to your running API Management SSE endpoint and **Connect**:
+1. Set the URL to your running API Management SSE endpoint displayed after `azd up` and **Connect**:

     ```shell
     https://<apim-servicename-from-azd-output>.azure-api.net/mcp/sse